mrismanaziz/Reforestation/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## What do you call a bee that lives in America?
+A USB.